worldbank/DIMEwiki/Topics/Checklists/README.md

 If you are familiar with GitHub you can clone this repository and edit this file on your computer, but an easier way would be to update it in the browser.
 To do that, click the pen icon above the file next to the buttons _raw_, _blame_ and _history_.

 Here you can edit the checklist.
-Each checklist item is one array on this format `[number,'text']`.
-The **text** must be enclosed in double quotes (`"`).
+Each checklist item is one array on this format `[number,"text"]`.
+The **text** must be enclosed in double quotes `"`.
 If you want to use a double quotes in a text then you need to write `\"` as in `"This is an \"example\"."`.
 The **number** indicates the title level, where 1 is the section title, and 2 is a sub-item, 3 is a sub-sub item, and so forth.
 There is no limit how many layers of sub-sub-sub items you use.
 The numbering of items is generated in the wiki, so if you have two sub-items after each other, both of them should have the number 2.
 See example below:

 ```
-  [1,"Main Title 1"],
+  [1,"Main title 1 text"],
-   [2,"Sub item 1.1"],
+   [2,"Sub item 1.1 text"],
-   [2,"Sub item 1.2"],
+   [2,"Sub item 1.2 text"],
-  [1,"Main Title 2"],
+  [1,"Main title 2 text"],
-   [2,"Sub item 2.1"],
+   [2,"Sub item 2.1 text"],
-    [3,"Sub-sub item 2.1.1"],
+    [3,"Sub-sub item 2.1.1 text"],
-   [2,"Sub item 2.2"]
+   [2,"Sub item 2.2 text"]
 ```

 The indentation is not necessary but makes the list easier to read.
 Note that each array **must** be separated with a comma.
 So if you add a new item, make sure it is followed by a comma unless it is the last item.